onthebusiness/harelang.org/content/style.md

 possible errors which might be returned by functions in that module, and an `strerror` function which explains the error as a string.
 These strings should be written with "Sentence case" and should not end with a period.
-It should also be written so that it makes sense when passed to `fmt::fatal("Error: {}", example::strerror(err))`.
+It should also be written so that it makes sense when passed to `fmt::fatal("Error:", example::strerror(err))`.

 Write programmer-facing error messages in English.
 This includes the return